Byte-Lab/JCoz/README.md

 ## Getting a profiling visualisation

-Save the results you previously captured to a file `foo.coz`.
+Save the results you previously captured to a file `foo.coz` (you will have to manually remove "[main] INFO jcoz.client.cli.JCozCLI - Experiment: " from the console output to make the coz UI parse your input).

 Open the [coz UI here](https://plasma-umass.org/coz/), and upload the file and review the output.